openstack/manila/doc/source/devref/index.rst

 Developer Guide
 ===============

-In this section you will find information on Manila's lower level programming APIs.
+In this section you will find information on manila's lower level programming APIs.

 Programming HowTos and Tutorials